beccaree/tiny-coding-snorlax/Final Documents/readme.txt

 To try the JUnit tests, run any of the tests under the junit package as Test Cases.

+**NOTE: For best results, run the project on Java 1.8.
+In Java 1.7, for some cases, the parallelisation has some issues.

 ----------------------------------------------------------------------------------------------------
 How to run the supplied jar: